adrianjhpc/cirrus-website/status/index.md

 No recent issues

-### Planned Maintenance Wednesday 21st August
+### Postponed: Planned Maintenance Wednesday 21st August

-Cirrus will be unavailabe on Wedensday 21st August  9:00am - 17:00  whilst our systems team work on updates.
+The planned Cirrus Maintenance on Wedensday 21st August  9:00am - 17:00  will now be postponed.
-This will affect the whole of the Cirrus service including login and compute nodes.
+Apologies for the inconvenience caused and further notification will be sent once we have confirmed the new date.

 ## Service Calendar and Maintenance